mmorandi/RTAI/Beginner's-guide.md

 ## RTAI Modules.

-To use RTAI, you have to load the modules that implement whatever RTAI capabilities you need.
+To use **RTAI**, you have to load the modules that implement whatever **RTAI** capabilities you need.
 According to 1.3 release, available are the following core modules:

 	- rtai
 	- rtai_sched